Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Introduction

-Note that stuffing can happen only when the two composition components correspond to two equal $\eps$'s.
-For each incidence of such stuffing, the two signs (i.e., $\gs$'s) corresponding to the two composition components are multiplied and an extra factor of 2 is produced.
+Note that stuffing can happen only when two components from two indices correspond to two equal $\eps$'s.
+For each incidence of such stuffings, the two signs (i.e., $\sigma$'s) corresponding to the two index components are multiplied and an extra factor of 2 is produced.